 - The bag can be challenging to open.

-- Dumping the litter in the box can be awkward due to the weight of the bag and no handle (maybe they will bring the handle back someday!)
+- Dumping the litter in the box can be awkward due to the weight of the bag and no handle.
+Update: As of mid 2021, the handle is back!

 - May not be available locally.